open-source-eda-birds-of-a-feather/open-source-eda-birds-of-a-feather.github.io/README_2026.md

 The session will also provide critical state-of-the-ecosystem updates, including the latest on global open-source initiatives.
 We will conclude with The "Co-Pilot" Afterparty—an unstructured networking session with food and drinks to engage in unfiltered community discussion.
 This BoF is designed as an open forum to surface challenges and find new collaborations.

-Everyone is welcome and admission is free\!
-(Please send an email to Yiting Liu (yil375@ucsd.edu) and/or Oleg Levitsky (olevitsky@precisioninno.com)  with any questions.)
+Everyone is welcome, and admission is free!
+(If you have any questions or require a visa support letter, please contact Yiting Liu (yil375@ucsd.edu) and/or Oleg Levitsky (olevitsky@precisioninno.com).)

 ### Agenda (Tentative):